A holiday to Thailand means exploring some of the best beaches in Phuket and boat tours to the nearby islands.

 The beach is some 300m to 400m long and despite the relative inaccessibility still comes complete with a handful of bars/restaurants so really no excuse to not laze away a day.
 Don’t let the size fool you though.
 The sight of the beach is pretty mesmerizing, creating a relaxing atmosphere and the perfect place for you to take photos at one of the most rarely-visited beaches on the planet.
 No parasails or jet skis either which makes for a very welcome change from the bigger Phuket beaches.

 Kamala is the last of the ‘big’ beaches as we head north from Patong.
 Water and wave conditions are usually safe so again makes for a good family beach option.
-Following the demise of the Surin beachfront restaurants and bars in 2016, Kamala stands as one of very beaches to provide a proper ‘on-the-beach’ dining and drinking experience.
+Following the demise of the Surin beachfront restaurants and bars in 2016, Kamala stands as one of the very beaches to provide a proper ‘on-the-beach’ dining and drinking experience.

 Most of the restaurant options are safe (if not terribly exciting) tourist menu orientated.
 We eat along this strip every month or so and are rarely disappointed.
 For those looking for a more upmarket option Café Del Mar is a classy beach club operating at the northern end of the beach which believe it or not is quite family friendly.
+There are plenty on beach places you can go for a drink or food so don’t worry about that.

 The best thing about Kamala?
 Given it doesn’t have the profile of Kata-Karon-Patong it can experience greater variation in tourist numbers in the off-season.
 This, of course, can mean a very peaceful beachside for those looking for getting away from it all.
 We also find it consistently offers the best beach sunset views of all the West Coast beaches.